glenn20/mp-image-tool-esp32/README.md

 # mp-image-tool-esp32

-Tool for manipulating MicroPython esp32 image files.
+Tool for manipulating MicroPython esp32 firmware image files.

 `mp-image-tool-esp32` copies an existing micropython esp32 firmware file, such as those at <https://micropython.org/download?port=esp32>, to a new file with a